The Doctrine: Organizational Physics

-Structural Constraints of Leadership Systems: Organizational Physics
+Structural Constraints of Leadership Systems

 The discourse around leadership has become preoccupied with style: tone, presence, empathy, inspiration.
 Those things matter.
 They shape perception.
 They influence how people feel about a leader.